evaldez89/vagrant-docker-registry/README.md

 # Vagrant machine for Private Docker Registry
 >Everything required to create a vagrant machine running your own private docker registry!
 >It is running registry and nginx docker containers inside vagrant machine.

 # Requirements
   - [VirtualBox][1]
   - [Vagrant][2] (1.9.5+)
   - [Docker][5]

 # Usage
 ```sh
 $ git clone git@github.com:mayurs142/vagrant-docker-registry.git
 $ cd vagrant-docker-registry
 $ vagrant up
 ```

-# Steps to sign your own certificate
+# MUST DO: Steps to sign your own certificate
 There are a couple of certificates generated and kept in *[registry/files][3]* and *[registry/nginx][4]* directories.
 Below are the steps to generate them:
 ```sh